 - <600px: One column (this includes most smartphones)

 - As content layouts change, elements will move to accommodate different screen sizes.

 - Some graphical elements can be hidden completely on mobile devices.

 - For more information on making an Act-On Email responsive, see: Create a Mobile Responsive Email Design

 Responsive Setting in Act-On

 When Act-On content sections have 2 or more columns, they will automatically stack vertically on smaller displays.
 This may reorder your sections in an unintended way.
 To avoid this issue, use a different section for each row in your content.

 Adaptive or Fluid Design

 - In adaptive design, your design scales proportionally to the size of the screen the design is loaded on.
-The design does not change layout (your one-column layout is always one-column) -- it merely changes size overall.
+An adaptive design has a static layout (your one-column layout is always one-column) -- it merely changes size overall.

 - Adaptive designs are powered by percentage widths.
 For example, a banner image that is 100% wide will take up the entire width of any screen.